Basically all robot learning systems today (December, 2025) are pure

 Physical Intelligence released

-approach that performs advantage weighted regression (BC, but rather
+variant of advantage weighted regression (BC, but rather than weighting

 ),